-In 2012, Air France hired 47 new disabled workers.
+In 2012, the Air France group hired 47 new workers with disabilities.
 The company also ensured the maintained employability of staff with disabilities through numerous support programs and the adaptation of work stations.

 Furthermore, the company's commitment is extended to businesses and organizations in the adapted and sheltered employment sector; spending on procurement from this sector amounted to €15 million in 2012.